|

 Deaths and dire times in Ontario caused most of the Hancock family to move to California early

-in the 1900s.
-Going back further: Great-grandfather George Washington Samuels was born in the Napa Valley in 1862.
-His parents came from Alabama.
-George married Lucy Coleman, a native of Nebraska, in Napa in 1883.
-My great-grandfather Theodore Williams came from a line of Pennsylvania ministers.
-His paternal grandfather, the Reverend Matthew Williams was born in Ireland in 1768.
-His maternal grandfather, Thomas McCaw was born in Ireland in 1797.
-Theodore, however, rebelled and left his family behind.
-He then joined with Myrtle Bird of Kentucky and they soon thereafter travelled to Napa to start a new life.
-Myrtle's father, Elam Bird, was born in 1834 and was a member of the 53rd Regiment of the Kentucky Mounted Infantry Volunteers during the Civil War.
-Great-grandfather William Henry McFarren was born in Missouri in 1876.
+Regiment of the Kentucky Mounted Infantry Volunteers during the Civil War.
+Going back further: Great-grandfather William Henry McFarren was born in Missouri in 1876.
 His grandfather, John McFarren (#2) was born in Pennsylvania in 1792.
 William's mother, Mary Ann Jackson, was part Cherokee.
 Mary Ann's grandfather, James Jackson, was a soldier in the war of 1812.
-William married Rebecca Jane Ellison of Missouri in 1897.
-Rebecca was the daughter of Reverend John Harding Ellison, a member of the Missouri cavalry during the Civil War.
-These and other collateral family lines (e.g., DUHIG, GLOS, LACAZE, MARTIN, RATH, and WHITTHORNE) are included in this family history.
-The building of the Hancock family history is a dynamic and a long-term work in process.
-For information on the source and structure of the Hancock Family information at this site, click on Guide to the data. |
+William married my great-grandmother Rebecca Jane Ellison of Missouri in 1897.
+Rebecca was the daughter of Rev. John Harding Ellison and Sarah Elizabeth McCord.
+John was in the 1st Regiment of the Missouri State Militia Cavalry — and Sarah's father was in the 29th Regiment of the Missouri Infantry during the Civil War.
+This family history includes the lines of my first cousins, aunts, and uncles (e.g., Imboden, Lacaze, Martin, Rath, and Whitthorne surnames) — as well as other close collateral family lines (e.g., Bean, Buck, Butler, Duhig, Glos, McGinnis, Murphy, Nickels, and Rath surnames).
+The building of this Hancock family history is a dynamic and a long-term work in process.
+For guidance on the source and structure of the information at this website, click on Guide to the Data. |

-Next Page |
+Home Page | Next Page |